-- 1. Tune your scanner or 2-M radio to 143.3 MHz and position it near the kit. - 2.
-Set TUNE to 154 MHz (fully counter-clockwise) and apply power. - 3.
-Slowly adjust L4 until the oscillator signal is heard on the scanner at 143.3 MHz.
+You may use a synthesized scanner or extended-coverage HT to pick up the radio's oscillator signal.
+Set the scanner to 39.3 MHz and position it near the kit.

+- [] Set TUNE to 50 MHz (fully clockwise if you have no cabinet), and apply power. - [] Slowly adjust L4 until the oscillator signal is heard on the scanner at 39.3 MHz.

-Option 4: Calibrating with an Off-Air Signal.
+Option 5: Calibrating with an off-air signal.

-If no other option is available, you may calibrate L3 using the signal generated by a local police or public-service base station.
-To do this, you must know the station's operating frequency (a scanning directory should provide that information).
-Also, the transmitting station should transmit frequently and be easily identifiable so you can find when tuning.
-Finally, the radio should be mounted in its case with the tuning knob installed.
+If no other option is available, you may calibrate L4 using the signal generated by a 49-MHz consumer wireless product.
+To do this, you should know the product's operating frequency (check the operating manual or look for a crystal with a frequency marked on it).
+Your radio should be mounted in its case so the front-panel tuning-dial scale is available.
 Begin by connecting a speaker (or phones) and an antenna.

-1. Set the SQUELCH pot fully counter clockwise (open).

-- 2. Apply power and set the VOLUME pot for a comfortable background-noise level. - 3.
-Adjust the TUNE knob to correspond with the station's assigned operating frequency. - 4.
-Slowly tune L4 until you receive the station's signal at the correct spot on the dial.
+- [] Set the SQUELCH pot fully counter clockwise (open). - [] Apply power and set the VOLUME pot for a comfortable background-noise level. - [] Adjust the TUNE pot to correspond with the product's assigned operating frequency. - [] Slowly tune L4 until you receive the signal at the correct spot on the dial.